What is business succession planning?

 Informing your staff

 If your business changes ownership, the first thing you should do is notify your staff and shareholders.
-You need to let them know of the change to the management and running of your company and keep them informed of any changes that directly impact them.
+You need to let them know of the change to the management and running of your business and keep them informed of any changes that directly impact them.
 For shareholders, this is likely to be informing them of how their continued investment will work.
 The Transfer of Undertakings (Protection of Employment) Regulations 2006, (commonly known as TUPE) protect an employee’s rights when the business they work for changes ownership.
 Where TUPE applies, your employees will automatically become the employees of the incoming employer on their existing terms and conditions of employment, unless a redundancy situation applies.
 Employees are entitled to transfer on their same terms and conditions of employment, unless a redundancy-type situation applies, or there is a change to these for a reason not connected to the transfer.
 There is also certain information about the transfer you are required to give your employees and employee representatives by law, as well possible employee consultation requirements where the transfer may.
 You will also need to give the new employer certain information about your employees.

 Staff also need to be informed if the transition of ownership may result in redundancies.
 If so, a fair redundancy consultation process should be followed with those at risk of redundancy.
 The correct contractual notice of a redundancy dismissal will need to be given and redundancy payments made to eligible employees following consultation where redundancies are confirmed.